A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Extended related work

-Thus, a takeaway from \cite{ortega2000iterative} (as paraphrased from \citet{Gasilov1981ParallelChord}) is that the closer $T$ is to $\nicefrac{\partial F}{\partial \mathbf{x}}$, the fewer iterations are needed for convergence to $\mathbf{x}^*$.
+Thus, a takeaway from \cite{ortega2000iterative} (as paraphrased from \citet{Gasilov1981ParallelChord}) is that the closer $\widetilde{\mathbf{J}}$ is to $\nicefrac{\partial \mathbf{F}}{\partial \mathbf{x}}$, the fewer iterations are needed for convergence to $\mathbf{x}^{\star}$.
 This takeaway is extremely similar to our guidance, though we specialize to the particular system of equations given by \cref{eq:high_d_root_finding} that results from the goal of rolling out the Markov process given by \cref{eq:nonlin_recur}.
-Furthermore, instead of focusing on the closeness of $T$ to $\nicefrac{\partial F}{\partial \mathbf{x}}$ (which in our setting of \cref{eq:high_d_root_finding} are both $TD \times TD$ matrices), we focus on the closeness of a transition matrix $A_t$ in an LDS (see the third column of \Cref{tab:fxd_pt_sum}) to $\nicefrac{\partial f}{\partial x}$ (both $D \times D$ matrices).

-This difference in focus is important, because in the setting we consider in this paper---using fixed-point iterations of the form \cref{eq:common_form} to solve nonlinear equations of the form \cref{eq:high_d_root_finding}---Theorem 10.1.4 of \citet{ortega2000iterative} is actually \emph{trivial}.
+However, in the setting we consider in this paper---using fixed-point iterations of the form \cref{eq:common_form} to solve nonlinear equations of the form \cref{eq:high_d_root_finding}---Theorem 10.1.4 of \citet{ortega2000iterative} is actually \emph{trivial}.
 By ``trivial,'' we mean that it does not distinguish between the convergence rates of any of the fixed-point iterations we focus on in this paper.

-To make this point more precisely, we review\footnote{We follow the presentation of Chapter 9 of \citet{ortega2000iterative}, in particular Definition 9.2.1.} the notion of \emph{root-convergence}, more commonly known as \emph{$R$-convergence}. \begin{definition}[$R$-convergence] Let $\mathcal{A}$ be a fixed-point operator with fixed-point $\mathbf{x}^*$.
-Let $C(\mathcal{A}, \mathbf{x}^*)$ be the set of all sequences generated by $\mathcal{A}$ which converge to $\mathbf{x}^*$.
-Then the $R_1$-factors of $\mathcal{A}$ at $\mathbf{x}^*$ are given by
+To make this point more precisely, we review\footnote{We follow the presentation of Chapter 9 of \citet{ortega2000iterative}, in particular Definition 9.2.1.} the notion of \emph{root-convergence}, more commonly known as \emph{$R$-convergence}. \begin{definition}[$R$-convergence] Let $\mathcal{A}$ be a fixed-point operator with fixed-point $\mathbf{x}^{\star}$.
+Let $C(\mathcal{A}, \mathbf{x}^{\star})$ be the set of all sequences generated by $\mathcal{A}$ which converge to $\mathbf{x}^{\star}$.
+Then the $R_1$-factors of $\mathcal{A}$ at $\mathbf{x}^{\star}$ are given by